Hunter Pence: Personal life

 During the 2013 season, Pence kept to a strict Paleolithic diet.
 There have been conflicting reports since about his retention of this diet.
 Also in 2013, he was diagnosed with Scheuermann's disease, a spinal disorder that usually develops in adolescence.
 It was not discovered in Pence until his physical before signing a five-year $90 million contract with the San Francisco Giants in September.

 On December 3, 2015, Pence announced his engagement to Alexis Cozombolidis, to whom he proposed at Walt Disney World.
 They married on November 26, 2016, and live in San Francisco.
 Pence appeared as himself in an episode of the television sitcom Fuller House in 2016.
 Pence appeared as a guest on an episode of Bill Nye Saves the World in 2017.

 Pence is the San Francisco host for Big League Impact, an eight-city fantasy football network created and led by longtime St. Louis Cardinals pitcher Adam Wainwright.
 In 2015, the organization raised more than $1 million for various charitable organizations.

 Pence is a video game streamer on Twitch and plays MTG.
-Alongside Ming Chen and others, he is the co-founder and co-owner of Coral Sword, a gaming café in Eastwood in East Houston.
+Alongside Ming Chen and others, he is the co-founder and co-owner of Coral Sword, a gaming café in Eastwood, Houston.